opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Replacing Levels
 ''''''''''''''''
-An animation level exposed in the xsheet can be easily replaced by another animation level, preserving any editing performed in the sequence of drawings exposed in the column cells.
+An animation level exposed in the Xsheet can be easily replaced by another animation level, preserving any editing performed in the sequence of drawings exposed in the column cells.
 In this way it is possible to reuse the same edited sequence for different levels.
 For example you can reuse the edited sequence of a character level for the related shadow level by copying and pasting the character sequence, then replacing the character level with the shadow one.

 It is possible to replace the level as a whole, or limited only to selected cells.
-In both cases only the content of the selected cells will be replaced: if any drawing of the replaced level is exposed somewhere else in the xsheet, it will not be affected by the replacing operation.
+In both cases only the content of the selected cells will be replaced: if any drawing of the replaced level is exposed somewhere else in the Xsheet, it will not be affected by the replacing operation.

 In case the new level does not contain some of the frames you are going to replace, the level name and number in the cell turn red to warn you that there is no drawing available for that cell.

 The original level is preserved in the scene cast from where it can be retrieved, or removed (see  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).

-.. tip:: **To replace a level in the xsheet:**
+.. tip:: **To replace a level in the Xsheet:**

     1. Select the cells where the level you want to replace is exposed.